Ramkumar3991/RamkumarGanesan.github.io/README.md

 **TECHNOLOGY CONSULTANT at Virtusa Consulting Services, INDIA**    11/2019 - 09/2020
 - Worked under Data Consumption team at one of the Asian Bank
-- Developed the Data consumption pipeline to process data from various banking sources using Hive and PySpark.
+- Developed the Data consumption scripts to process data from various banking sources using Hive and Pyspark and saved 50 % time than existing scripts.

 **SOFTWARE DEVELOPER at Sysbiz Technologies, INDIA**    Jan/2019 – Nov/2019
-- Built the heterogeneous integrated analysis platform to handle data sources for financial and health care products.
+-	Built the heterogeneous integrated Data platform to handle batch or real time data sources for financial and health care products.
 - Developed the data analysis platform using Hive and Pyspark and orchestrated the pipeline workflow using NIfi.
 - Handles the security protocols in the platform and deployed in the GCP cloud.